-Its been over 80 years, but the indoor market magic in Tooting has yet to lose its shimmer.
+Its been over 80 years, but London’s original indoor market, Tooting Market, has yet to lose its charm.

 Tooting Market is open seven days a week and is home to a variety of traders, but it’s the food scene that has taken off most recently.
 Here are some of the reasons you should come hungry…

 A Guide to Tooting Market

 Koi Ramen: High quality ramen at low prices is the name of the game here.
 Enjoy shoyu, miso pork, miso tofu and tonkotsu from £6.50 as well as gyoza from £4.50.
 Reliably good and reliably trendy (seeing as the other outposts have gotten the thumbs up from Pop Brixton and Brick Lane Market).

 Franco Manca: London’s love affair with this sourdough pizzeria extends down into South London.
 With a balcony seating area, this outpost of the restaurant (which employs only Italians) definitely wins in the seating arrangement department.
 Enjoy tomato, garlic and oregano pizza for £4.95 or Gloucester old spot ham (home cured), mozzarella, buffalo ricotta and wild mushrooms for £7.35.